 We've got you covered over the next 12 months...

-Are you looking for two weeks of self-quarantine this year?
+Are you looking to self-quarantine this year?
 Maybe you fancy an obligatory 2 week stay in a hotel, no?
 Well, then the idea of a UK staycation may be starting to appear on your radar.
 For many of us, this is uncharted territory.
 I am very much in the clichéd bracket of being both excited and nervous about the prospect of a UK trip!
 Where do I go?
 Will the weather be good?
 Will the whole trip just be centred around fish and chips on a rocky beach?
 Fear not, I’ve done some research, I’ve spoken to people who know what they are talking about and pulled together their recommendations of the best places to visit in the UK by month.
 This is not going to just be a guide listing places we’ve all heard of but don’t know where to go this will get down into the all-important finer details.
 Let us know where you end up going by sending us a message on our Instagram.